open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 - If the chosen sampling probability is 1, the sampler MUST NOT modify any existing `th`, nor set any `th`.
 - Otherwise, the chosen sampling probability is in `(0, 1)`.
 In this case the sampler MUST output the span with a `th` equal to `max(input th, chosen th)`.
 In other words, `th` MUST NOT be decreased (as it is not possible to retroactively adjust an earlier stage's sampling probability), and it MUST be increased if a lower sampling probability was used.
 This case represents the common case where a downstream sampler is reducing span throughput in the system.

+### Migration to consistent probability samplers

+The OpenTelemetry specification for TraceIdRatioBased samplers was not completed until after the SDK specification was declared stable, and the exact behavior of that sampler was left unspecified.
+The `th` and `rv` sub-keys defined in the OpenTelemetry TraceState now address this behavior specifically.

+As the OpenTelemetry TraceIdRatioBased sampler changes definition, users must consider how to avoid incomplete traces due to inconsistent sampling during the transition between old and new logic.

+The original TraceIdRatioBased sampler specification gave a workaround for the underspecified behavior, that it was safe to use for root spans: "It is recommended to use this sampler algorithm only for root spans (in combination with [`ParentBased`](./sdk.md#parentbased)) because different language SDKs or even different versions of the same language SDKs may produce inconsistent results for the same input."

+To avoid inconsistency during this transition, users SHOULD follow this guidance until all TraceIdRatioBased samplers used in a system have been upgraded to the modern `TraceIdRatioBased` specification based on W3C Trace Context Level 2 randomness.
+After all `TraceIdRatioBased` samplers have been upgraded, it is safe to use `TraceIdRatioBased` sampler without also using the `ParentBased` sampler.

 ## Algorithms